sourcegraph/sourcegraph-public-snapshot/.github/ISSUE_TEMPLATE/tracking_issue.md

 - How do we plan to solve those problems or gather that information?
 -->

-### Availability

-If you have planned unavailability this iteration (e.g., vacation), you can note that here.

 ### Tracked issues

 <!-- BEGIN WORK -->